DFOS Content Model

 Standard content schemas for documents committed to DFOS content chains.
 JSON Schema (draft 2020-12) definitions for content objects committed by CID.

-The protocol commits to content by hash — it never inspects what's inside.
-Any valid JSON object with a $schema field can be committed.
+The protocol commits to content by hash — it never inspects what's inside, beyond one canonicalization constraint.
+Any JSON object with a $schema field can be committed, with a single rule on numbers: every number MUST be an integer in JSON's safe range ([-(2^53 - 1), 2^53 - 1]) — no fractions, NaN, or ±Infinity.
+Encode fractional or larger-magnitude values as strings.
+This keeps the content CID byte-identical across implementations (see Number Encoding in the protocol spec).
 These schemas define the vocabulary DFOS uses internally and serve as the starting vocabulary for applications built on the protocol.

 Protocol Specification · schemas.dfos.com · Source